Why? or Harold Crick Questions the Author

 This is an unexpected tactic.
 God sounds like Maui belting out “You’re Welcome.”
 In all of this, he never bothers addressing why bad things happen to good people.
 He responds to Job’s “Why?” questions like Inspector Sledge Hammer: “Trust me.
 I know what I’m doing.”
 This has been his motto from the start, but it’s a little harder to swallow this time around.
 Job has lost everything because God turns into Alex Freed every time he hangs out with Satan.
 If anyone has ever had a reason to hit the eject button, it’s Job.
 But getting a behind the scenes glimpse of God’s workload changes his mind.
 He realizes now how little he understands, much less controls.
 In chapter 42, he retracts all of his previous statements: “I have declared that which I did not understand” (v.
 3).
 Quick, somebody cue up Drivin’ N’ Cryin’.
 Job is officially scarred but smarter.

 And that’s it.
 After providing more exposition than a James Bond villain, the book of Job ends abruptly enough to cause Audrey Griswold’s first period.
 There’s no big payoff.
 Job doesn’t win or lose, he just survives.
 The takeaway is simple: shit happens.
 And yeah, God allows it.
 The story shakes out like a high-stakes episode of What Would You Do?
 We’re left to make the final decision.
 But you’ve gotta give God credit for pulling back the curtain.
 Once again, his trustworthiness is on the line.
 The damage is only minimal because, according to Scripture, pain and death have been part of life since before Adam and Eve sneaked the apple from Mr. McGregor’s garden.
 That’s right.
 As bad as Job gets it, his situation doesn’t go beyond the parameters of life as it’s laid out in the early chapters of Genesis.
-It all goes back to Job’s observation in 2:10, “[S]hall we accept the good from God and not accept the bad?”* I know what you’re thinking.
+It all goes back to Job’s observation in 2:10, “Shall we … accept good from God and not accept adversity?”
+I know what you’re thinking.
 I’m thinking it, too.
 This isn’t the question we showed up for.
 Somehow the text manages to subvert the whole thing.
 For a book filled with so many questions, answers are more elusive than Frank Abagnale, Jr. If you’re anything like me, this probably won’t convince you to climb down off the fence.
 But it doesn’t exactly qualify as a deal breaker either.
 If the book of Job does one thing really well, it’s that it leaves you wanting more.

 Not enough ink?
 Get social.
 Follow Jettison Ink on Twitter and Facebook to get the latest updates.